rr-manoj-dobbali/sql-style-guide/README.md

 ```

 - If you have to do nesting more than once or use multiple sub queries within a query, use CTEs instead.
 They are easy to read.
 Give meaningful names to them
-- Leave an empty row above and below the query statement
+- Closing CTE parentheses and comma should be at beginning of the line separating queires in CTEs
-- Closing CTE parentheses and comma  should use same indentation level as `with` and other CTE names
+- Separate each query within CTE with a blank line

 ```
 -- Good
 with top10_interests as (
     select distinct interest_area, interest_score, member_id
     from ff_last_year_member_interest_area
 ),

 last_year_store_member_interest_area as ( -- CTE comments go here
     select interest_area, rank as top10_rank
     from ff_store_top_10_interest_area_last_1_yr
     where store_id = 1234
 ),

 select